forax/beautiful_logger/README.md

 # beautiful_logger [![](https://api.travis-ci.org/forax/beautiful_logger.svg?branch=master)](https://travis-ci.org/forax/beautiful_logger)
 Yet another logger API in Java with beautiful features

-beautiful_logger is a mostly-zero-overhead wrapper on top most of the used logging API with a familiar API (info, error, etc) that let you configure/re-configure the logger dynamically in a programmatic way.
+beautiful_logger is a mostly-zero-overhead wrapper on top of the existing logging implementations with a familiar API (info, error, etc) that let you configure/re-configure the logger dynamically in a programmatic way.

-This library requires Java 8 and is fully module compatible (Java 9).
+This library requires Java 8 and is fully compatible with Java 9 modules.

 The javadoc of the latest version is [available online](https://jitpack.io/com/github/forax/beautiful_logger/master-SNAPSHOT/javadoc/).